AscendingPassage.com HOME PAGE.

 as celebrated even as the Sphinx and the pyramids.
 It used to stand on

-bouquets of aerial palms.
-To-day it has no longer a base; its columns
+bouquets.
+Today it has no longer a base.
+Its columns

 rise separately from this kind of suspended lake.
 It looks as if it

-had been constructed in the water for the purpose of some royal
+had been constructed in the water for the purposes of some kingdom of the sea.

 We enter with our boat--a strange port indeed, in its